 Armsby Settlers in United States in the 17th Century

-- Jo Armsby, who landed in Virginia in 1635
+- Jo Armsby, aged 30, who arrived in Virginia in 1635 aboard the ship "Globe"

 - John Armsby, who landed in Maryland in 1635